-Visit the striking white and blue icebergs of Jökulsárlón, one of Iceland's most picturesque glacial lagoons.
-Located in the country’s southeast, Jökulsárlón skirts Vatnajökull National Park.
-Snowmobile along the iceberg-filled lake to see the tongue of Breiðamerkurjökull, an outlet of the larger glacier for which the park is named.
+An exciting first activity to enjoy during your Iceland trip is a visit to the striking white and blue icebergs of Jökulsárlón, one of the country’s most picturesque glacial lagoons.
+If you’re interested, your Tourlane Travel Expert will organize a snowmobile tour along the iceberg-filled lake to see the tongue of Breiðamerkurjökull, an outlet of the larger glacier for which the park is named.
 This is where ice slowly breaks off into floating chunks and travels to the mouth of Jökulsárlón.

-The Secret Lagoon offers you the chance to rejuvenate in a natural, unspoilt setting.
-Unlike the Blue Lagoon, its famous man-made cousin, the Secret Lagoon is a real stretch of water that sits discreetly in the Icelandic landscape.
+If you like relaxing in a beautiful outdoor setting, visit the Secret Lagoon for the chance to rejuvenate in a natural, unspoiled location during your Iceland tour.
+Unlike the man-made Blue Lagoon, which is one of the most popular attractions in Iceland, the Secret Lagoon is less discovered, and involves a real stretch of water that sits discreetly in the Icelandic landscape.
 It’s heated by the lava field below, with bubbles and temperature levels varying around the lagoon.
 You’ll feel at one with nature as you dissolve in the soothing warm waters, gazing at the surrounding scenery.

-At 80 feet wide and with an almost 200-foot drop, Skógafoss, or “Forest Waterfall,” is one of the largest in Iceland.
+At 80 feet wide and with an almost 200-foot drop, Skógafoss, or “Forest Waterfall,” is one of the largest in Iceland and a must-see for those interested in geography.
 If there’s even a hint of sun, you are bound to catch a rainbow from the continuous spray.
 Climb the steps on the side of the waterfall for sweeping views of the cascade and the Atlantic Ocean—and make sure to bring a poncho.

 Thingvellir National Park is the only place in the world where the Mid-Atlantic Ridge is visible above sea level.
 See where the North American and Eurasian plates meet and explore the surrounding lava fields.
 Enjoy the mineral-rich waters of Thingvellir Lake and try to spot a fox in the surrounding birch forests.